Potato Days

 Some of the activities may be rope making, butter churning, tortilla making, adobe making, and even washing socks using a tub, washboard, and wringer.

-Food and drink are sold by organizations, and of course, there are potatoes!
+Food and drinks are sold by organizations, and of course, there are potatoes!

 Stuffed baked potatoes with your choice of toppings are one of the food items enjoyed by visitors to Potato Day.